2004seraph/rogues/README.md

     - [OPEN] very rarely players wont both load the same map in multiplayer if they both vote on different stages.
     - [OPEN] very rarely the game will just not load.
     - [FIXED] very rarely the character/stage select screen will fail in multiplayer, choices do not sync and the lobby stops; it is because clients aren't being left properly from rooms
+    - [OPEN] moves are dropped
+    - [OPEN] client side server-player sometimes does attacks for no reason

   ### Commands
     - 'nuke' command does not log out authenticated sockets